 People often want the soft lies.
 That you are doing well.
 Better than yesterday.
 You are coping well.
 That you can handle it.
 That things get better.
+It isn’t that bad.
+It is a good day.
+You are just dealing with it.
 It eases them to know you can cope.

 That at times you really struggle to cope.